 STATUTORY AUTHORITY: KRS 216B.042(1)

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 216B.042(1) requires the Kentucky Cabinet for Health Services to regulate health facilities and health services.
-This administrative regulation establishes requirements for the operation and services of rural health clinics.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 216B.042(1) requires the Kentucky Cabinet for Health and Family Services to promulgate administrative regulations necessary for the proper administration of the licensure function, which includes establishing licensure standards and procedures to ensure safe, adequate, and efficient health facilities and health services.
+This administrative regulation establishes the minimum requirements for the operation of and services provided by rural health clinics.

 Section 1.
 Location and Requirement to Provide Services.
-(1) A health facility shall not be licensed or relicensed as a rural health clinic unless it:
+(1) A rural health clinic shall:

-(b) Complies with the requirements established in Sections 2 and 3 of this administrative regulation.
+(b) Comply with the requirements established in Sections 2 and 3 of this administrative regulation.

-(2) The rural health clinic may be freestanding, or may be a subordinate part of a licensed health facility, or health service.
+(b) A subordinate part of a licensed health facility or health service.

 Section 2.
 Administration and Operation.
-(1) The licensee shall be legally responsible for the operation of the clinic and for compliance with federal, state, and local law pertaining to the operation of the clinic.
+(1) The licensee shall be legally responsible for the operation of the clinic and for compliance with federal, state, and local laws and administrative regulations pertaining to the operation of the clinic.

 (2) The rural health clinic shall be under the medical direction of a physician.

 (3) The licensee shall:

 (a) Establish written policies and lines of authority; and